jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 # Lexical

-These terms are used in this document, this short lexical disambiguates their meanings.
+The following concepts are used all over the tool section :

+__[PROJECT DIR]__ : Refers to the root folder of the project to build (or to run commands on).
+This is where you would put pom.xml or build.xml files.

-__[JEKA HOME]__ : refers to the folder where _Jeka_ is intalled.
-You should find _jeka.bat_ and _jeka_ shell files directly under this folder.
+__[JEKA HOME]__ : Refers to the folder where Jeka is installed.
+You should find _jeka.bat_ and _jeka_ shell scripts at the root of this folder.

-__[JEKA USER HOME]__ : refers to the folder where Jeka stores caches, binary repository and global user configuration.
+__[JEKA USER HOME]__ : Refers to the folder where Jeka stores caches, binary repository and global user configuration.
+By default it is located at [USER DIR]/.jeka.

-__[USER HOME]__ : User Home within the meaning of Windows or Unix.
+__Def Classes :__ Java source files located under _[PROJECT DIR]/jeka/def_.
+They are compiled on the flight by Jeka when invoked from the command line.

+__Def Classpath :__ Classpath on which depends _def classes_ to get compiled and _command classes_ to be executed.
+By default, it consists in _Jeka_ core classes. it can be augmented with any third party lib or def Classpath coming from another project.
+Once _def classes_ sources have been compiled, _def Classpath_ is augmented with their _.class_ counterpart.

+__Command Classes :__ Classes extending `JkCommands`.
+Their _commands_ can be invoked from the command line and their pubic fields set from the command line as well.
+Generally _def classes_ contains one _command class_ though there can be many or none.
+Command class can be a _def class_ but can also be imported from a library or external project.

+__Commands :__ Java methods member of _command classes_ and invokable from Jeka command line.
+They must be instance method (not static), public, zero-args and returning void.
+Every method verifying these constraints is considered as a _command_.

+__Options :__ This is a set of key-value used to inject parameters.
+Options can be mentioned as command line arguments, stored in specific files or hard coded in _command classes_.

 # Install Jeka